 Enhancing In-Store Experience

-Big retails outlets have set up self-checkout kiosks that provide seamless shopping experience to the customers.
+Big retail outlets have set up self-checkout kiosks that provide a seamless shopping experience to the customers.
 One of the major examples of this is the Amazon Go outlet in Seattle.
-It automatically detects what products are taken from or returned back to the shelves.
+It automatically detects what products are taken from or returned to the shelves.
 It tracks all the products in a virtual cart.
-When customers have finished shopping, they can just leave the store and later their Amazon account is charged and a receipt is sent for the purchases that they made.
+When customers have finished shopping, they can just leave the store, and later their Amazon account is charged and a receipt is sent for the purchases that they made.